tjk113/tilda/README.md

   Prints provided value.
 It will attempt to print values of any type, and throw an error if it can't.
 - `hex()` / `bin()`
   Returns a string containing the respective hexadecimal or binary representation of the provided number.
+- `type()`
+  Returns a string containing the type of the provided value.

 ## scoping
 scopes are declared with curly braces `{}`. single-line scopes can be declared within a single line, or with a newline, where the scope begins and ends on the following line.